Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/2_Raspberry_Pi_5_Basic_Operation_and_Configuration.md

 ### 2.5.1 Launch raspi-config Tool

-(1) Use short-cut ‘**Ctrl+Alt+T**’ to open the command-line terminal, execute the command ‘**sudo raspi-config**’, then hit Enter key.
+(1) Use short-cut '**Ctrl+Alt+T**' to open the command-line terminal, execute the command '**sudo raspi-config**', then hit Enter key.

 <img class="common_img" src="../_static/media/chapter_2/section_5/media/image2.png"  />

-(2) Use ‘↑↓’ arrow keys to choose the option, and hit Enter key to confirm the selection.
+(2) Use '↑↓' arrow keys to choose the option, and hit Enter key to confirm the selection.
 Then hit Esc key to navigate to the previous level.

 <img class="common_img" src="../_static/media/chapter_2/section_5/media/image3.png"  />